aws-amplify/docs/docs/guides/functions/go-api.md

 amplify add api

 ?
 Please select from one of the below mentioned services: REST ?
-Provide a friendly name for your resource to be used as a label for this category in the project: nodeapi ?
+Provide a friendly name for your resource to be used as a label for this category in the project: goapi ?
 Provide a path (e.g., /book/{isbn}): /hello
 ?
 Choose a Lambda source: Create a new Lambda function ?
 Provide a friendly name for your resource to be used as a label for this category in the project: greetingfunction ?
 Provide the AWS Lambda function name: greetingfunction ?
-Choose the function runtime that you want to use: NodeJS ?
-Choose the function template that you want to use: Hello World ?
+Choose the function runtime that you want to use: Go ?
 Do you want to access other resources created in this project from your Lambda function?
 N ?
 Do you want to invoke this function on a recurring schedule?
 N ?
 Do you want to edit the local lambda function now?
 N